acosgames/acosgames.github.io/docs/development.md

 ### rules

 Rules are not mandatory, but its a clean way to define the rules of your game.
 How many rounds, max players, min players.
-Ideally, these should be static and not change, but you can change between actions if needed.
+Ideally, these should be static and not change between actions, but you can if you want.

 ```json
 {